get-woke/woke/README.md

 #### Files

-In your config file, you can ignore files by adding:
+You can ignore files by adding to your config file.
+All ways of ignoring files below should follow the [gitignore](https://git-scm.com/docs/gitignore) convention.

 ```yaml
 ignore_files: